TanvirAlam/altapy-order-process/README.md

 ### Further improvements:

-- Separate `OrderForm.tsx` into more smaller reusable components.
+- Separate `OrderForm.tsx` into more smaller reusable components. {Singleton Pattern}
 - Add spinner on each async load
 - Need to redirect after order creation
 - Fix `Reset` button is not Working
 - Try adding random image per order
-- etc keep imporoving it
+- etc keep improving it